readthedocs/website/content/posts/rollout-of-our-new-dashboard.rst

 For the last year, you may have seen notifications and hints asking you to try out our new dashboard.
-This new dashboard has been a long term project to completely replace our still original user interface with one that is more consistent and allows us to more easily build and maintain complex features.
+This new dashboard has been a long term project to completely replace our original user interface with one that is more consistent and allows us to more easily build and maintain complex features.

 During the next few months, we will begin the transition to our new dashboard